 - When you work in Mexico in local currency, you’ll need to file taxes in Mexico.

 - You don’t need to pay taxes in both countries so determine which makes the most financial sense.

 - A different country means different tax laws and banking practices, so do your homework to avoid surprises.

 - You can drive in Mexico with the license from your home country

 - Carry copies of your passport, tourist card (INM) or residency card with you at all times.

 - Develop your cultural intelligence by understanding the cultures and being open to different perspectives on life.

-Make Some Money And Receive The Benefits Of Jobs In Mérida
+Final Thoughts on the Benefits Of Jobs In Mérida

 What could be better than working in an environment where you feel relaxed every day?

 It’s easier than you think when you follow the rules and work in Mexico legally.
 Mérida has a steadily increasing economy with a low crime rate.
 At this time, more and more foreigners are moving to Mérida for retirement.
 Reality is many of them still want to work.